rofe33/getinfoapp/README.md

 A small php website to communicate with a database to query and insert users.

+There's a sample database called `GetInfo.sql` in the sql folder.

 > Version 0.1.0

 > **Note:** This app is not intended for production use.